FANWING

 Turbulence

-The wing has a small surface area and has low sensitivity to the angle of attack.
+The wing has low sensitivity to the angle of attack.
 The lack of sensitivity means that it will not be affected by turbulence as much as a traditional wing.

 Flight speed

-Flight speed will certainly increase with advanced development.
+Flight speed has already increased since 2011 and will certainly continue to increase with advanced development.
 The models built so far fly at between 7 and 12 m/sec.
-An Ultralight would fly at approximately 70 km/h or 20 m/sec.
+An Ultralight would fly at approximately 90 km/h.

 How does the vortex control work